FAQs Updated March 31, 2011

 Do you have a beach?

-If the traditional sloping sandy beach is of primary importance to you, and you are not that interested in great diving or snorkeling, I recommend Puerto Aventuras on the mainland.
+If the traditional sloping sandy beach is of primary importance to you, and you are not that interested in great diving or snorkeling, I recommend staying at Puerto Aventuras on the mainland.

 Our beach is built on a seawall that is on almost gin-clear water perfect for snorkeling, swimming and scuba diving, but there is no surf to play in.
-The beach is white sand with palapas (large thatch umbrellas), a large (50' x 25') freshwater pool, flagstone sundeck, plenty of beach furniture, etc., built on a seawall; basically, it's a huge sandbox.
+The beach is white sand with palapas (large thatch umbrellas), a large (50' x 25') freshwater pool, flagstone sundeck, plenty of beach furniture, etc., built on a seawall.

 We do have a small natural rocky/sand cove where you can enter the water in the traditional beach way, but it's not an easy entrance.
 Or you can use the swim ladders, or just jump in (it's about 10 feet at the end of the dock).
 Here's a picture of part of the beach: http://www.cozumelparadise.com/beach.htm